 – Deepak Chopra –

-I know how hard it was me to come this far.
+I know how hard it was for me to come this far.

 One lifetime is not enough to take all the experience and learn.
-So, share your experience and let others taste your wisdom that you gained from them.
+So, share your experience and let others taste the wisdom that you gained from them.